-Google Maps expands mass-transit predictions to help you avoid crowded subways and busses
+Google Maps expands mass-transit predictions to help you avoid crowded subways and buses

-Don’t you love squeezing into a jam-packed subway car, smushed up against the sliding doors with one arm pinned down by your side as you grasp at a sweaty handrail with the other while clutching a briefcase between your knees?
+Don’t you love squeezing into a jam-packed subway car, smushed up against the sliding doors, with one arm pinned down by your side as you grasp at a sweaty handrail with the other, while clutching a briefcase between your knees?

 No?